openebs-archive/openebs-docs/docs/deployjiva.md

       	default                         13h
       ```

-6. Now, you are deployed OpenEBS cluster with Jiva Engine.
+6. Now, you have deployed OpenEBS cluster with Jiva Engine.
 It can create OpenEBS Jiva volume on default storage Pool.
-By default, OpenEBS Jiva volume will be running with 3 replica count.
+By default, OpenEBS Jiva volume runs with 3 replica count.

 7. Get the sample PVC yaml which can be used to create OpenEBS Jiva volume with default CAS Template values.
-Following command will help you to get the sample pvc yaml file.
+The following command will help you to get the sample pvc yaml file.

       ```
       cd openebs/k8s/demo/
       ```

-      In this sample PVC yaml, it will use default storage class *openebs-standard* created as part of
+      This sample PVC yaml will use default storage class *openebs-standard* created as part of **openebs-operator.yaml** installation.
-      **openebs-operator.yaml** installation.

-8. Apply the sample pvc yaml to create Jiva volume using following command.
+8. Apply the sample pvc yaml to create Jiva volume using the following command.

       ```
       kubectl apply -f pvc-standard-jiva-default.yaml
       ```

-9. Get the pvc details by running following command .
+9. Get the pvc details by running the following command.

       ```
       kubectl get pvc